Redbubble User Policies

 Artists may communicate their pledges in different ways.
 To start browsing, you might like to visit one of the charity related groups, or search for the particular charity or cause name.

-It is always saddening to hear that a fellow bubbler has passed away.
+It is always saddening to hear that a member of the Redbubble community has passed away.

 When an artist creates an account on Redbubble, they choose a password which we ask them to keep private.
 We do not have knowledge of their password and are unable to post a notice from or otherwise edit their account.